spdobest/React-JS-Tutorial/UDEMY_REACT_TUTORIAL.md

 ## Single Page and Multi Page Application
 **Single Page** Only one HTML page with content is dynamically loaded by client at run time.
 Content is load using React.
 Typically only one ReactDOM.render() call
 **Multi Page** Multiple HTML page where content is render on server.

+ ##  Deeper React Component and React Internals
+ Folder structure is important in React native project
+ **component** - where all component classes will be inside the folder.
+ **Asserts** - where we will put all the Image and resources file inside this folder
+ **Cockpit** - where we can put files like App.js and App.css files inside there
+ **Contsainre**- it will contains the html and css files

+ ##  Stateless and Statefull COmponent
+ State Hoock
+ Class based vs Functional Component
+ **Component Life Cycle**